Hip Replacement Surgery in London

 The most common disease affecting the hip joint is osteoarthritis.
 This is essentially a wearing away of the articular cartilage, to expose underlying bone.
 This may come on primarily or secondary to preceding trauma or deformity.
 Other diseases such as Rheumatoid Arthritis and other inflammatory diseases can also affect the hip.

-When the articular cartilage is worn, you will experience symptoms of pain in the groin or knee as well as stiffness and restriction of movement.
+When the cartilage is worn, you will experience symptoms of pain in the groin, lateral hip, buttock and/ or knee, associated with restriction of movement

 Minimally Invasive Hip Surgery